nextcloud/Android-SingleSignOn/README.md

     }
     ```

-    Note: If you need a different mapping between your json-structure and your java-structure you might want to create a custom type adapter using `GsonBuilder().create().registerTypeAdapter(...)`.
+    Note: If you need a different mapping between your json-structure and your java-structure you might want to create a custom type adapter using `new GsonBuilder().create().registerTypeAdapter(...)`.
 Take a look at [this](https://github.com/nextcloud/news-android/blob/783836390b4c27aba285bad1441b53154df16685/News-Android-App/src/main/java/de/luhmer/owncloudnewsreader/helper/GsonConfig.java) example for more information.

     4.1.3) Use of new API using the nextcloud app network stack